DarkMantrid/IR-decoder/README.md

 ## 📄 License

-This project is open source.
-Please check the license file for specific terms and conditions.
+This project is open source and available for educational and research purposes.
+Feel free to use, modify, and distribute the code as needed for your projects.

 ---